The OMHA website

 All current HCOP certified

-required to hand in yearly a sealed Criminal Offense Declaration form at our Annual
+annually hand in a sealed Criminal Offense Declaration form at our

 ineligible to officiate until this form is handed in.